Glossary & Terminology

 Days to Order

-Related terms: Lead time, reorder point, running low threshold
+Related terms: Reorder date, reorder point, running low threshold

 Demand Velocity